 - Timed full-length mock tests

-Every time you solve questions, analyze your mistakes.
-This analysis is the real game-changer.
+After that, Every time you solve questions, analyze your mistakes.
+However, This analysis is the real game-changer.
 Knowing what you got wrong is more helpful than just practicing fresh questions.

 Revision with Smart Notes